undecaf/typo3-dev/README.md

 -   `PHP_...`: environment variables prefixed with `PHP_` or `php_` become `php.ini`
     settings with the prefix removed, e.g. `--env php_post_max_size=5M` becomes `post_max_size=5M`.
 These settings override prior settings and `MODE`.

+-   `COMPOSER_EXCLUDE`: a colon-separated list of directory paths relative to `/var/www/localhost` which are to be excluded from the effects of Composer operations.
+This is intended e.g. to protect the current version of an extension your are developing from being „updated“ to the version stored in a repository.

 `--hostname` and `--env` arguments can be given to any of the `podman-*` scripts.